Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Results

 \subsection{Relative Magnifications and Time Delays}

 In the context of time domain transients, the main observables of a multiply imaged system is the relative magnifications and time delays of the different image pairs.
 For flux-limited surveys, the most relevant observables are those of the two brightest images.
 We present the relative magnifications and time delays for the two brightest images of transients occurring behind our three study-case clusters in Fig.~\ref{fig:tdvsmur_detvssimple}.
 We compare those results with those obtained with a simple SIS model (grey color band).
 Although only the detected image pairs are presented in Fig.~\ref{fig:tdvsmur_detvssimple}, the entire population of image pairs compared against the SIS model is presented in the Appendices (Fig.~\ref{fig:tdvsmur_detvsundet}).
 This figure shows two distinct features between the realistic and simple models: the mean time delay of the two brightest images of the realistic models is drastically lower than those of the simple model, and there is a new population of short time delay, high relative magnification images in the realistic model.
 These are all to be expected given that the total halo mass from the simple model is now broken up into the smaller halos found in the realistic model.
 These small halos are typically responsible for producing short time delay images with high relative magnification factors, even though the total mass of the cluster remains unchanged.
+If one were to try and infer the lens mass producing such an image pair using Eq.~\ref{eq:sismur}, the result could be misinterpreted as coming from an isolated galaxy-scale lens.
 It should be noted that although cluster-scale halos are capable of producing short time delay images, this only occurs when sources are near caustics, implying high magnification factors with $\mu_r\sim1$ (seen in the short $\Delta t$ tail of the clusters in Fig.~\ref{fig:tdvsmur_detvssimple}), meaning that the cluster scale components cannot be responsible for the high $\mu_r$, short $\Delta t$ images in Fig.~\ref{fig:tdvsmur_detvssimple}.